doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-helm-chart/index.md

 ---

 # Uh Oh!
-The Private Registry Is Unavailable!
+The Private Registry Is Unavailable

 Detection: how do we distinguish between registry unavailable and image not found?

 good job we prepared for this failure mode! we can mitigate with a failover.